arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='design'>Questions about Code Design:</a>

-* What it the tests influence on design?
+* How tests influence code design?
 * What's the difference between cohesion and coupling?
 * What is refactoring useful for?
 * Are comments in code useful?